Randolph Wemyss: Early life

-Military career
+Career

 In January 1900 he embarked on the steam yacht "Vanadis" for a honeymoon cruise to Egypt and South Africa.
 The honeymoon, however, was interrupted by the outbreak of the Boer War.
 Wemyss donated the yacht to the war effort as a hospital ship and he was promoted to the rank of Captain and on 4 September 1900 travelled to Mafeking with Charles Cavendish, 3rd Baron Chesham.
 He returned from South Africa in July 1901.

-Business
+Business career

 Following the early death of his father in March 1864, he inherited the Lairdship and the estates.
 Day-to-day management was carried out by his mother until he reached the age of twenty-one.